 Meet Our Eye Doctors:

-Growing up in Madbury, NH, Dr. Karen Healy was drawn to optometry by being a long term spectacles wearer herself.
+Growing up in NH, Dr. Karen Healy was drawn to optometry by being a long term spectacles wearer herself.
 Having a keen awareness and sensitivity to her patients’ perspectives, is a hallmark of the care provided by Dr. Healy.
 In practice for over 25 years, Dr. Healy started her path to be an optometrist at the University of New Hampshire followed by her optometric training at the New England College of Optometry.
 Dr. Healy’s favorite memory is of a patient who she helped to see her mother for the very first time.
-A hiker, biker and skier, when Dr. Healy is not in the office, you can find her somewhere in the great outdoors with her husband and two children.
+A hiker, biker and skier, when Dr. Healy is not in the office, you can find her somewhere in the great outdoors.
 Helping others enjoy the outdoors, and indoors, by regaining the best sight available to them is the singular focus of Dr. Healy’s practice.

 Dr. Tyler Lowe likes to describe his job at Kittery Eye as both doctor and teacher.
 Caring for others often means teaching them about how best to care for themselves and protect this great resource of our vision.
 He especially enjoys contact lens fitting and caring for his glaucoma patients.
 Dr. Lowe has been with the practice since 2010 and hails from Rochester, New Hampshire.
 Dr. Lowe enjoys movies, skiing, golf and running.
 He is a resident of Kittery, Maine and spends much of his free time exploring the seacoast area with his wife and two children.

-Originally from Ohio, Dr. Diaz was fitted for contact lenses in her teens and was intrigued by the process.
+Originally from Ohio, Dr. Diaz moved to New Hampshire as a teen.
+She was fitted for contact lenses in high school and was intrigued by the process.
 Her eye doctor encouraged her to pursue optometry and from there her career as an optometrist was set.
-She graduated from the Pennsylvania College of Optometry and has been practicing for over 25 years.
-She particularly enjoys nutrition and understanding how diet and lifestyle affect the eyes as well as overall health, so much so that she recently became certified as a Functional Medicine Practitioner.
-Living in New Hampshire for most of her life, Dr Diaz enjoys hiking, traveling and reading, and is active in her church.
-She lives in Dover, NH with her husband, and has one adult daughter.
+She graduated from the Pennsylvania College of Optometry in Philadelphia, and has been practicing for over 25 years.
+She particularly enjoys nutrition and understanding how diet and lifestyle affect the eyes as well as overall health, so much so that she became certified as a Functional Medicine Practitioner.
+Dr Diaz and her husband live in Dover, NH, and are active in their church.
+She loves traveling, hiking, reading, and spending time with her grandsons.

 All the Kittery Eye Doctors and Staff wish Dr. Shapleigh a happy and well deserved retirement.
 His decades of service to the community are very much appreciated.
 We will miss you and promise to continue in your example of providing the finest in eye care.